-Inès Meganem, Philippe Déliot, Xavier Briottet, Yannick Deville, Member, IEEE, and Shahram Hosseini
+Inès Meganem^{1,2}, Philippe Déliot1, Xavier Briottet1, Yannick Deville2 and Shahram Hosseini2

 Abstract-In the field of remote sensing, the unmixing of hyperspectral images is usually based on the use of a mixing model.
-Most existing spectral unmixing methods, used in the reflective range (0.4-2.5 μ m), rely on a linear model of endmember reflectances.
-Nevertheless, such a model supposes the pixels at the ground level to be uniformly irradiated and the scene to be flat.
-When considering a 3-D landscape, such a model is no longer valid as irradiated and shadowed areas are present, as well as radiative interactions between facing surfaces.
-This paper introduces a new mixing model adapted to urban environments and which aims to overcome these limitations.
-This model is derived from physical equations based on radiative transfer theory, and its analytic expression is linear-quadratic.
-Similar models have already been used in the literature for unmixing purposes but without being justified by physical analysis.
-Our proposed model is validated using a synthetic but realistic European 3-D urban scene.
+Most existing spectral unmixing methods, used in the reflective range [0.4-2.5 μ m], rely on a linear model of endmember reflectances.
+Nevertheless, such a model supposes the pixels at ground level to be uniformly irradiated and the scene to be flat.
+When considering a 3D landscape, such a model is no longer valid as irradiated and shadowed areas are present as well as radiative interactions between facing surfaces.
+This paper introduces a new mixing model, adapted to urban environments, and which aims to overcome these limitations.
+This model is derived from physical equations based on radiative transfer theory and its analytic expression is linear-quadratic.
+Similar models have already been used in the literature for unmixing purpose but without being justified by physical analysis.
+Our proposed model is validated using a synthetic but realistic European 3D urban scene.
 Then, simplifications are introduced, based on a study of the different radiative components contributing to the signal in a way to make the model easy to use for spectral unmixing.
-This paper also shows that the quadratic term cannot be neglected in many cases in urban environments since it can, e.g., range from 15% to 20% of the reflectances in canyons.
+This paper also shows that the quadratic term cannot be neglected in many cases in urban environments, since it can e.g. range from 15% to 20% of reflectances in canyons.

-Index Terms-Linear-quadratic mixing model, physical modeling, reflectances, spectral unmixing, urban images.
+Index Terms-urban images, linear-quadratic mixing model, reflectances, physical modelling, spectral unmixing.